Glorious (Foxes album): Tour

 Foxes embarked on a 16-date tour in England, Scotland and Ireland, which started 24 February 2014 and ended on 24 May 2014.

 Singles

 "Youth" was released as the album's lead single on 6 September 2013.
 The song reached number 12 on the UK Singles Chart.
 "Let Go for Tonight" was released as the album's second single on 23 February 2014.
 The song entered the UK Singles Chart at number 7, becoming her highest-peaking single and first top 10 single.
 "Holding onto Heaven" was released as the album's third single on 4 May 2014.
 It debuted on the UK Singles Chart at number 14.
 "Glorious" was confirmed to be the album's fourth single by Foxes, and it was released on 12 August 2014.

-Promotional singles
+Other songs

-If Glorious was pre-ordered on iTunes, "Shaking Heads" was available to download alongside the pre-order of the album.
+"Shaking Heads" was available to download alongside the pre-order of the album.
 The live version of "Clarity" was made available to download for free on the Amazon MP3 store.